cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand what TB-profiler does
+- Describe how TB-profiler can be used to further annotate _Mycobacterium tuberculosis_ genomes.
+- Run TB-profiler on a single sample and on multiple samples using a bespoke script.
-- Prepare TB-profiler data to plot with phylogenetic tree
+- Prepare TB-profiler data to annotate phylogenetic trees.
 :::

 ## Introduction